Back

 Do autistic people lie?

-Contrary to the popular myth that autism implies blunt honesty, research has shown that autistic people are able to and do deceive others.
+Contrary to the popular myth that autism implies blunt honesty, research has shown that autistic people can and do deceive others.
 However, they don’t do so as often or as skillfully as some neurotypical people, and they may need more time to get better at it.

 Are autistic people childish?

 Most autistic people tend to have some hobbies or interests that would be expected of much younger individuals.
-They also may behave in a way a child would, depending on the severity of their symptoms.
+They also may behave in a way a child would, depending on their form of autism.

 The main reasons for this are the core traits of autism: